 Let’s start with the easiest, most widely recognized, term:

 Minimum wage is the lowest allowable rate of pay for employees under the Fair Labor Standards Act (FLSA).
-Currently, the federal minimum wage is $7.25 per hour, but 29 states plus D.C. have higher minimum wages.
-The key factor regarding minimum wages is that when the federal, state or local rates vary, you must pay employees the highest amount.
+Currently, the federal minimum wage is $7.25 per hour, but 30 states plus D.C. have higher minimum wages.
+The key factor regarding minimum wages is that when the federal, state or local rates vary, you must pay employees the highest rate that applies.

 States with highest minimum wages*: